The64thGamer/cheeseepedia/content/wiki/BB Bubbles.md

 | pttreel = y
 |cabaretBB=y}}

-The **_B.B.
-Bubbles Showtape**_ is a standard Cabaret Showtape used in the 1980's with the character B.B.
+The <b><i>B.B.
+Bubbles Showtape</b></i> is a standard Cabaret Showtape used in the 1980's with the character B.B.
 Bubbles.
 The showtape is very unfinished and there are only 3 segments known.

-##Segments:##
+<h2>Segments:</h2>
 Disclaimer: The segment list is unknown if it is fully finished or not.
 Many segments are still lost.

 * California Medley